Table of Contents

 Yes, you can loan money to your LLC.
 The only hitch is that you’ll need to have the proper paperwork drafted to acknowledge what the business owes you and how it will repay the loan.
 In addition, your LLC will need to make regular payments, and you’ll have to charge at least a nominal interest rate to make the transaction legal.

-While you can loan money to your LLC, there are several things to keep in mind before moving forward.
+While you can loan money to your LLC, there are several factors to consider before moving forward.

 Separate Entity

-You should only lend money to your LLC once it is legally established as an LLC and your state recognizes it as such (choosing a business structure like an LLC needs to be done well in advance of the loan).
-Once the state accepts the LLC formation paperwork, the company exists as an entity that is legally separate from its owners (called members).
+You should only lend money to your LLC after it’s legally established as an LLC and your state recognizes it as such.
+(In other words, choosing a business structure like an LLC needs to be done well in advance of the loan.)
+Once the state accepts the LLC formation paperwork, the company exists as an entity that is legally separate from its owners (who are called members).

 State laws, by default, allow members to loan money to their own LLCs.
 However, an operating agreement signed by the members can prohibit or limit this practice, so it’s important to read your LLC operating agreement carefully before making a loan to your LLC.